CIPHER-CORE, INC., Introduced - GuruFocus.com

-AUSTIN, TX / ACCESSWIRE / July 12, 2023 / Mr. Takatoshi Nakamura CEO, Pres. and Mr. Motoyuki Odachi, COO, Dir. of CIPHER-CORE, Inc., Colorado, USA publicly held company (OTC PINK:CFCI) visited Dhaka, capital of People's Republic of Bangladesh 6/12/2023-6/17/2023 to discuss using CIPHER-CORE, Inc. internationally patented technology "complete cypher" for Central Bank Digital Currency (CBDC) with the officials of Bank of Bangladesh.
+AUSTIN, TX, July 13, 2023 - (ACN Newswire) - Mr. Takatoshi Nakamura CEO, Pres. and Mr. Motoyuki Odachi, COO, Dir. of CIPHER-CORE, Inc., Colorado, USA publicly held company (OTC PINK:CFCI) visited Dhaka, capital of People's Republic of Bangladesh 6/12/2023-6/17/2023 to discuss using CIPHER-CORE, Inc. internationally patented technology "complete cypher" for Central Bank Digital Currency (CBDC) with the officials of Bank of Bangladesh.

 "Daily Business Eye" one of the most influential daily papers in Bangladesh reported 6/18/2023 that a two-member delegation of Japan's company "Cipher-Core co.
 Ltd" 100% subsidiary of CIHER-CORE, Inc. USA is now visiting Bangladesh to meet with several officials including Bangladesh Bank (BB), Ministry of Finance and others.